labtwentyfive/apollo-absinthe-upload-client/README.md

 ### Optional dependencies

-This library uses `fetch` and `Object.entries`, if you target older browsers you can polyfill both.
+This library uses `fetch`, if you target older browsers you can polyfill both.

 ## License